 It used to be on ESPN where guys like Ed Coan and Steve Goggins went head to head, weight for weight on the platform.
 It was their generation’s Crossfit.
 But it’s still around today, and has evolved into a strong subculture that influences every aspect of strength training from the average individual up to college and professional athletics.
-Guys like Joe Defranco and Mike Dolce would attest to this.
+Guys like Joe Defranco would attest to this.

 The Breakdown on Powerlifting for Unconventional Trainers

 First let’s look at each lift and determine what its benefits are when executed properly.
 The squat is the king.
 If you want to be powerful you have to learn to squat, and squat big.
 You don’t have to weigh 300lbs to have a big squat.
 I’ve seen 130lb women squat 400+ and they are fit!
 Squats will build leg strength, teach you balance, and force your body to work together as a whole.

 You will also gain some strength in the posterior chain (glutes, hamstrings, low back) as well as the middle and upper back.
 This is great for overall health in maintaining good posture, especially for those of us that work jobs where we might be forced to sit at a desk for extended periods of time.

 The bench is obvious, but then again it can have some upside that you’re missing out on.
 A proper bench involves every muscle in your body, not just your chest and triceps.
 If you go to a commercial gym, the bench pressing you see there will only involve the chest and triceps because they’re doing it wrong.